Kanda09/Project-Management-Workshop/README.md

 We encourage you to participate in this workshop with a partner.

-We'll be initiating a new GitHub repository for the My Paint project.
+We'll be initiating a new GitHub repository for the MyPaint project.
 Please discuss with your partner how to break down the project into manageable tasks.

 For instance, here’s a suggested way to structure the tasks for the side menu:
 - Side menu: